Wavelet packet spectrum

 The frequency spacing between the rows of

-Wavelet packet spectrum for signal consisting of two sinusoids with disjoint support:
+This example shows wavelet packet spectrum for signal consisting of two sinusoids with disjoint support.

 The wavelet packet spectrum contains the absolute values of the coefficients from the frequency-ordered terminal nodes of the input binary wavelet packet tree.
 The terminal nodes provide the finest level of frequency resolution in the wavelet packet transform.
 If J denotes the level of the wavelet packet transform and Fs is the sampling frequency, the terminal nodes approximate bandpass filters of the form: